 The hypothetical email above was in response to an immediate and non-preventable disruption, which natural disasters like earthquakes and tsunamis typically are.
 But the ultimate goal is to predict disruptions and take corrective actions to prevent them or significantly minimize the scale, scope, and duration of a disruption.
 Nearly impossible to do if you have many blind spots in your supply chain.

 What is the biggest blind spot in your supply chain?
-Take our poll and/or post a comment and share your perspective!
+Post a comment and share your perspective!

 And for some advice on how to improve supply chain visibility and collaboration, see The World’s Oldest Supply Chain Analyst Report and my presentation below.